danbev/learning-openssl/notes/fips-enabled-failure.md

 is enabled but they could have been added when there was no way to check this and they need to be skipped.

+Actually, after looking into this it was because by default the OpenSSL configuration file (openssl.cnf) does not activate the default provider which is causing the failures.
+Enabling the default provider allows the tests to pass successfully.

 ### test-crypto

 ```console